OsaPL/Versus-Brawl/Adding maps and gamemodes README.md

 ### A. Importing your own animation <a name="animationimport"/>
 If you want to export the animation from your blender model, you can use `extractAnim` scripts:
+1. Configure paths to textures and everything else you will need inside `templateObj.xml` file
-1. Make sure you have blender in your `PATH`, so that `blender` command is available
+2. Make sure you have blender in your `PATH`, so that `blender` command is available
-2. Open up powershell console in scripts location.
+3. Open up powershell console in scripts location.
-3. Import the needed script:
+4. Import the needed script:
 ```powershell
 . ./extractAnim.ps1
 ```
-4. Execute the script with the desired parameters (this could take a while):
+5. Execute the script with the desired parameters (this could take a while):
 ```powershell
 # with interactive prompts
 Export-Anims